Rottingdean: Our Lady of Lourdes School

 The Roman Catholic school opened in 1969, initially for children aged 5 to 7.
 The school was extended to cater for children up to age 11 in 1989.

 Longhill School

 Longhill School opened in 1963 as a Secondary Modern school.
 Although geographically within Rottingdean's boundaries it initially drew most of its intake from Woodingdean.
 It became a Comprehensive school in 1975.
 By 1992 it was attracting so many pupils – from as far afield as Newhaven and Brighton – that it was substantially extended.

 St Aubyns

 St Aubyns was a boys' preparatory school, founded in 1895.
-Amongst the pupils were Wilfred Ewart, tutor privately after St Aubyns rather than going to Eton.
+Amongst the pupils were Wilfred Ewart, tutored privately after St Aubyns rather than going to Eton.
 During the First World War he served as a subaltern in the Scots Guards and wrote one of the most iconic novels of the war 'Way of Revelation'.
+Rudyard Kipling’s son, John, also attended St Aubyns.
 The school was privately owned, usually by the head master, until 1969, after which it was owned and operated by an independent charitable trust.
+St Aubyns closed in 2013.